 Today’s buyer journeys span many devices and touchpoints before resulting in a conversion.
 In order to optimize campaigns and create more customized consumer experiences, marketers need to understand which touchpoints and messages a consumer came in contact with that resulted in a positive action.

 The goal is to understand where to allocate your marketing spend.
-When marketers can understand the role that certain touchpoints played in a conversion, they can more effectively devote funds to similar touchpoints and divert funds from ineffective touchpoints.
+When marketers can understand the role that certain touchpoints played in a conversion, they can more effectively devote funds to similar touchpoints in future media plans and divert funds from ineffective channels.

 For example, let’s say that a consumer is considering purchasing a new pair of shoes.
 After doing some research, they are targeted by ads from Nike.
 First, they see a display ad, which they ignore.
 Next, they see a native ad on their Instagram feed that catches their attention and drives them back to the Nike site.
 Finally, they get a promotional offer via email with a discount code that causes them to purchase.